bwestlin/bwestlin.github.io/_posts/2015-05-25-graphical-experiments-with-javascript-canvas.md

 [Source Code](https://github.com/bwestlin/canvas-experiments/blob/master/js/effects/fire.js)

-This one proved quite challenging too since there is no indexed color support in canvas using a palette like there was back then.
+This one proved quite challenging too since there is no indexed color support in canvas using a palette like there was back then in VGA.
 In the end I had to implement support for indexed colors using a palette on my own by transforming the image data pixel by pixel using a palette.

 In the end I had developed a generic little library for handling the different difficulties I came across and other things related to canvas and animations in the browser.
-Code for that one is here: [canvas-helpers.js](https://github.com/bwestlin/canvas-experiments/blob/master/js/canvas-helpers.js)
+Code for that one can be viewed and borrowed from here: [canvas-helpers.js](https://github.com/bwestlin/canvas-experiments/blob/master/js/canvas-helpers.js)

 ### End notes

 All in all it was really fun doing these things which reminded me of the good old C++ days when one was having fun with such things.
-Also a bit interesting that although all hardware speedups it proved at least as challenging to do these graphics effect at a decent framerate as back then with a 486 running DOS, I think even more actually.
+It's also a bit interesting that although all hardware speedups it proved at least as challenging to do these graphics effect at a decent framerate as back then with a i486 running DOS.
+Thinking about it, even more.